What is a Finance Contractor?

 Typical roles to look for in Finance Contracting

 The varied finance contracting roles that professionals can explore include:

-Regulatory Accountants, for example, manage financial records, analyse data, and ensure compliance with accounting standards.
-Fund Accountants on the other hand, focus on preparing consolidated accounts and investor reporting for investment funds.
-Tax and Treasury specialists handle tax compliance and strategy and currency forecasting.
+Accountants, for example, manage financial records, analyse data, and ensure compliance with accounting standards.
+Credit controllers, on the other hand, focus on managing and collecting outstanding debts while keeping positive relationships with clients.
+Tax specialists handle tax planning, compliance, and advisory services.

 Skills and Certificates for Finance Contractors

-Having these available on your CV help to show knowledge and a strong commitment to professional development, which ultimately give contractors quite a competitive edge.
+Having these available on your CV helps to show knowledge and a strong commitment to professional development, which ultimately gives contractors quite a competitive edge.
 Skills like financial analysis, risk management, regulatory compliance, and ability in financial software are always attractive to employers and clients.

 Benefits of Contracting in Finance

-Becoming a finance contractor can offer exciting opportunities for professionals seeking more flexibility and variety in their careers.
+Becoming a banking and finance contractor can offer exciting opportunities for professionals seeking more flexibility and variety in their careers.